 Successes to Date

-- Gregory Jackson Center for Brownsville, a community hub, opened in June 2015 to serve as one-stop location for social services and community organizing in Brownsville
+- The opening of the Gregory Jackson Center for Brownsville in June 2015, which provides a community hub that serves as one-stop location for social services and community organizing